Opening in 2010 at a cost of $3.9 billion, Cosmopolitan finds itself ranked among the most luxurious resorts in Las Vegas.

 A disguised restaurant: Keeping with Cosmopolitan’s theme of disguising food and drink offerings, Beauty and Essex appears to be a simple pawn shop storefront to oblivious passers-by.

-Behind that false front though, is a restaurant specializing in dishes like Grilled Cheese Dumplings, Tuna Poke Wonton Tacos, and Thai Style Deep Fried Shimp.
+Behind that false front, though, is a restaurant specializing in dishes like Grilled Cheese Dumplings, Tuna Poke Wonton Tacos, and Thai-Style Deep-Fried Shrimp.

-Garnished with a Sichuan flower that enhances your ability to taste while providing a numbing sensation, the citrus Tequilla Verbena cocktail is akin to a fireworks show in your mouth.
+Garnished with a Sichuan flower that enhances your ability to taste while providing a numbing sensation, the citrus Tequila Verbena cocktail is akin to a fireworks show in your mouth.

 Although you won’t find the Verbena Cocktail on the menu, it remains popular among guests is available to be ordered.

-Eat at Wicked Spoon: Commonly viewed as being among the best buffets on the Strip, Wicked Spoon is nothing like the second-rate buffets you gorge on back home.
+Eat at Wicked Spoon: Commonly viewed as being among the best buffets on the Strip, Wicked Spoon is nothing like your neighborhood Golden Corral.

-The culinary options offered are also unique and spectacular.
-In addition to the traditional prime rib, and meat options, Wicked also offers items like “Shrimp Grits with Bacon, Chives, and Beer Blanc”, “Crispy Pork Poutine with Cheese Sauce”, “Four Cheese Truffle Mac”, “Wild Boar”, and “Bone Marrow with Mustard Cream”.
+In addition to the traditional prime rib, seafood, and meat options, Wicked serves items like “Shrimp Grits with Bacon, Chives, and Beer Blanc”, “Crispy Pork Poutine with Cheese Sauce”, “Four Cheese Truffle Mac”, “Wild Boar”, and “Bone Marrow with Mustard Cream”.

 Wicked Spoon is a delicious option, even if you aren’t traditionally a “buffet person”.